Ludvig Aberg in Ryder Cup spotlight after impressing alongside Team Europe captain Luke Donald at Rocket Mortgage Classic

 - Rocket Mortgage Classic: Leaderboard

-- Nick Faldo says Rory McIlroy can thrive now golf's future has become clearer
+- Sir Nick Faldo says Rory McIlroy can thrive now golf's future has become clearer

 - Sergio Garcia on Rory McIlroy feud resolution after world golf merger